 What are stem cells?
-Definition & what they are used for
+Definition & applications

-I’ve been lecturing on stem cells as a professor here at UC Davis School of Medicine for many years so I can answer common questions such as “What are stem cells?”.
+I’ve been lecturing on stem cells as a professor here at UC Davis School of Medicine for many years so I can answer common questions such as “What are stem cells?”
 The medical students ask many great questions.
 They are always interested in clinical applications.
-The goal of today’s article is to help you have a much clearer understanding of stem cells.

 You might also enjoy our Stem Cell Channel on YouTube.